stefanocoding/take_control/README.md

-Control your Apogee Duet on Linux!
+Control your Apogee Duet (USB) on Linux!
 ===

-This Python script and Apogee Duet speak the same language :smile:
+This Python script and Apogee Duet (USB) speak the same language :smile:

 The interface works great out of the box using ALSA for recording and playing.
 However, I didn't find a way to control the settings like I was able to do on macOS.